Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Spinors on Singular Spaces

-Due to the oscillatory phase factors~$e^{\pm 2 i \omega u}$, the right side has no influence on the solution if~$\omega$ gets large, provide that~$r$ stays away from zero.
+For~$Z$ we obtain the equation \beq \partial_u Z = -\frac{\sqrt{|\Delta|}}{r^2} Z \:. \eeq Due to the oscillatory phase factors~$e^{\pm 2 i \omega u}$, the right side has no influence on the solution if~$\omega$ gets large, provided that~$r$ stays away from zero (this can be made precise for example by using that~$Z(u) - Z(u') = \int_{u'}^u \partial_u Z$, inserting the differential equation~\eqref{ODEkerr}, writing the exponentials in the potential as~$e^{\pm 2 i \omega u} = \mp \frac{i}{2 \omega}\: \partial_u e^{\pm 2 i \omega u}$, integrating by parts and inserting again~\eqref{ODEkerr}).
 Combining this fact with the observation made after~\eqref{asy0} that~$X$ is continuous at~$r=0$ (and this argument is even locally uniform in~$\omega$), we conclude that there are solutions with the asymptotics

 In view of the factor~$e^{-i \omega t}$ in~\eqref{separate}, we thus obtain solutions which depend on~$t+u$ and~$t-u$, respectively.
 Taking superpositions of such solutions for~$\omega$ in a small neighborhood of some fixed frequency~$\omega_0$, we can build up ``wave packet solutions,'' where the first component of~$X$ propagates along the curves~$t+u=\text{const}$, whereas the second component propagates along the curves~$t-u=\text{const}$, \beq X(t,u) = + \O \big( \omega_0^{-1} \big) \:. \eeq We remark for clarity that this estimate is locally uniform in~$t$ and~$u$, meaning that~\eqref{packet} holds with a fixed error term for all~$t$ and~$u$ in a compact set.
 Moreover, the error term clearly depends on the angular momentum mode.
-But this is of no relevance to us because the particle space only involves the finite number of angular momentum modes~$\lambda=-2,\ldots, 2$.
+But this is of no relevance to us because the Hilbert space~$\H$ only involves the finite number of angular momentum modes~$\lambda \in \{ \pm 1, \pm 2 \}$.

 Let~$(t,r,\vartheta, \varphi) \neq (\tilde{t}, \tilde{r}, \tilde{\vartheta}, \tilde{\varphi})$ be two distinct space-time points.
 Then either~$(t,r) \neq (\tilde{t}, \tilde{r})$ or~$(\vartheta, \varphi) \neq (\tilde{\vartheta}, \tilde{\varphi})$.
 In order to treat the first case~$(t,r) \neq (\tilde{t}, \tilde{r})$, we know that in Regge-Wheeler coordinates either~$t+u \neq \tilde{t}+\tilde{u}$ or~$t-u \neq \tilde{t}-\tilde{u}$.
 Thus we can choose a wave packet of the form~\eqref{packet} which goes through the point~$(t,r)$ but not through the point~$(\tilde{t}, \tilde{r})$.
 This shows that the local correlation operators at the two points are necessarily different.